 So if you are not filing for fear of a tax bill – make sure you get the facts first.
 With the amount of government subsidies and stimulus payments you may actually qualify for a refund or a much lower tax bill than you think.

-The IRS offers the option of filing an extension (using form 4868), which extends your filing date by 6 months to October 15th.
-While filing an extension is easy, it is not free and has consequences.
+The IRS offers the free option of filing an extension (using form 4868), which extends your filing date by 6 months beyond the normal due date.
+While filing an extension is easy, it is has consequences you need to consider.
 Here’s a few things you need to know.

-- Filling an extension with the IRS only allows you to postpone when you actually file your return, it doesn’t mean you can pay later as well.
-This is important, because the penalty could be up to 25% of your outsanding tax bill.
+- Filling an extension with the IRS only allows you to postpone when you actually file your return, it doesn’t mean you can pay your tax liabilities later as well.
+This is important, because the penalty could be up to 25% of your outstanding tax bill.
 The actual late payment penalty is up to 1% of any tax due and will be charged each month the tax remains unpaid, up to a maximum of 25%.

 - You do not have to explain why you are asking for the extension.
 The IRS will contact you only if your request is denied.

 - As mentioned above, use an online tool (like TurboTax) or go the IRS website to figure out your liability and e-file for your extension.
 I do know people who have underpaid, thinking that they will pay the rest at the end of extension period, but soon realize that late payment penalties can be a big hit to already stretched finances.
 So even if you cannot afford to pay all your taxes you think are due, try and at least make a partial payment when filing the extensions.

 - A federal tax extension filing does not automatically extend the deadline for your state income tax return.

 If filing a tax extension does not help, you are most likely at the point where you realize you are not in a position to pay your taxes by the April deadline.
 The key thing is to deal with this problem (not hide from it) in a proactive manner and not to panic.